phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 - Create a [`cargo` workspace] with an empty root package.
 - Add an [_artifact dependency_] to include the compiled kernel binary in the root package.
-- Invoke the `bootloader::DiskImageBuilder` in our new root package.
+- Invoke the `bootloader::DiskImageBuilder` in the root package.

 [`cargo` workspace]: https://doc.rust-lang.org/cargo/reference/workspaces.html
 [_artifact dependency_]: https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#artifact-dependencies